 - #LCSM Chat Topic 2/9: Flip the Clinic for Lung Cancer–What Works Best?

 - #LCSM Chat Topic 1/26: Education and Shared Decision Making for Cancer Patients in the Era of Fake News and Post-Truths

-#ASCO16 #LCAM14 ALK ASCO 2016 cancer treatment plans clinical trials drug costs Drugs EGFR epatients immunotherapy insurance LDCT lung cancer lung cancer awareness month lung cancer community lung cancer risk factors lung cancer screening lung cancer subgroups Medicare coverage of LDCT over-treatment PCORI self-advocacy shared decision making World Cancer Day
+#ASCO16 #LCAM14 ALK ASCO 2016 biomarker cancer treatment plans clinical trials drug costs Drugs EGFR epatients immunotherapy insurance LDCT lung cancer lung cancer awareness month lung cancer community lung cancer risk factors lung cancer screening Medicare coverage of LDCT over-treatment PCORI self-advocacy shared decision making World Cancer Day